FastDevCo/react-intro/exercises/excercise6/readme.md

 ## Tips

 #### Tip 1
-You can use plain javascript (functions, conditionals, loops, etc. - especially Array.map is useful) in your JSX-code.
+You can use plain javascript (functions, conditionals, loops, etc. - especially Array.map is useful) in your JS-code.

 **ie.**